Have a direct voice in decisions – join a citizen advisory committee!

 Cooperates with OSU Extension Service and county Extension staff in planning, promoting, developing, implementing and evaluating Extension programs to meet local needs.
 Meets quarterly.

-Responsible for the exclusive management of the fairgrounds and organizes the annual county fair.
+Responsible for the exclusive management of the Clatsop County Fairgrounds and organizing the annual county fair.
 Meets one evening a month.

 Human Services Advisory Committee